MuckyWaffles/zig-sdl3/README.md

 zig-sdl3
 ========
-I literally just forked this to make it compatible with the zig master branch Maybe I should've contributed to the og project but idk
+I literally just forked this to make it compatible with the zig master branch.
+Maybe I should've contributed to the og project but idk.

 Original repo at: https://codeberg.org/7Games/zig-sdl3